Fix Guide

 Verify with InspectWP

-After implementing your changes, run a new InspectWP scan.
-The REST API section should reflect your changes — either showing the API as not accessible or the user endpoint as restricted.
+After implementing your changes, run a new InspectWP scan on your site.
+The Security section of your report will show whether the REST API is publicly accessible and whether the users endpoint returns data.
+If the restriction is working correctly, InspectWP will report the API as not accessible or the user endpoint as restricted.